risc0/risc0/docs/metal-optimization-progress.md

   rows, 783.8ms for 64K rows, 1.29s for 128K rows, 2.48s for 256K rows, 4.85s
   for 512K rows, and 9.68s for 1M rows.
 The 1M-row case reached about 105.7K
   rows/sec.
+- After flipping full Metal eval-check on by default, the same `datasheet --max-po2 20 composite` run passed without any rv32im eval-check env flags and reached 286.9ms for 16K rows, 727.3ms for 64K rows, 1.36s for 128K rows, 2.46s for 256K rows, 4.93s for 512K rows, and 9.84s for 1M rows.
+  The 1M-row case reached about 104.1K rows/sec.
 - With the scoped eval-check-only no-inline default, `datasheet --max-po2 18 succinct` passed: 1.47s for the 64K-row succinct case, about 43.5K rows/sec,
   with about 930MB max RAM and a 217.4KB seal.
+- After flipping full Metal eval-check on by default, the same `datasheet --max-po2 18 succinct` run passed without any rv32im eval-check env
+  flags: 1.49s for the 64K-row succinct case, about 43K rows/sec, with about
+  930MB max RAM and a 217.4KB seal.
 - `cargo run --release -p risc0-circuit-keccak --features prove --example keccak -- --po2 14 --count 1` completed in 1.930s, about 41.975 keccak/sec.
   Keccak Metal is still disabled in `risc0-circuit-keccak`, so this is a CPU